godotengine/godot-docs/classes/class_node.rst

 - void  **print_tree**  **(** **)**

-Print the screne to stdout.
+Print the scene to stdout.
 Used mainly for debugging purposes.

 .. _class_Node_set_filename: